developersCradle/web-dev-bootcamp/README.md

 Boosting my knowledge to up to speed.
 This contains exercise files and my own notes alongside with them.<br/>
 Mini projects which are worth of showing are bolded in `The Major Projects`.

-All course material from JThe Web Developer Bootcamp 2021 by Colt Steele
+All course material from The Web Developer Bootcamp 2021 by Colt Steele

 [The Course at Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/)